maxrisher/prepasto_whatsapp/README.md

 - go through the menus
 - You need to update the RAILWAY_PUBLIC_DOMAIN in the lambda to reflect either production or staging depending on what's needed

 Environmental variables: NB that the lambda code requires environmental variables.
-You need to input these directly into the AWS management console by hand.
-To update the variables in the staging or production lambda versions **you must redeploy the lambdas**
+These are stored in AWS Systems Manager Parameter Store.
+To update the variables **you must change the variable versions** or omit a version.

 Useful commands:
 - To see lambda function versions: